Kayleexx/aquamint-dex/README.md

 AquaMint is a sleek, on-chain interface to create new ERC-20 token pairs and bootstrap liquidity pools on a Uniswap-style DEX (testnet only).
 Designed for DEX builders, token teams, and Web3 hackers, AquaMint simplifies the process of launching a new trading market by combining pool creation and liquidity provisioning into a single flow.

----

-## 🚀 One-Liner

-> A UI to launch a new token pair and add initial liquidity on a DEX — from approval to pool creation.

----

 ## 🎯 Features